 Persistence 101: Looking at the Scheduled Tasks

-This post discusses another mechanism for persistence on hosts running Windows.
-This mechanism is scheduled tasks and is documented as T1053.005 in the MITRE ATT&CK knowledge base [1].
+This post discusses scheduled tasks on Windows as a mechanism for persistence.
+It is documented as T1053.005 in the MITRE ATT&CK knowledge base [1].
 Scheduled tasks enable users and/or administrators to persistently execute applications on Windows systems.
 Scheduled tasks can be created using the Task Scheduler, programmatically or using the native Windows utility schtasks.exe from the command prompt.

 The post is divided in the following sections: